 - A. This is a judged event with a 2-minute time limit.
 There shall be a 30 second warning given prior to the end of the run.
 The rope must be thrown and the contestant may rebuild and throw an unlimited number of loops.
 No credit will be given for additional loops after a successful catch of any part of the animal.
 The honda on the rope used must be of a breakaway design.
 Ropes may not be tied hard and fast to the saddle horn. - B. The arena for this event will be shortened with the addition of portable panels.
 The exhibition area should be normal width of the arena (usually 100 to 150') by 60' 45' 75'.
 Horse and rider must start from an entrance gate which will be opposite from where ten (10) calves/yearlings are held as a herd with each bearing a number 0 9.
 A random draw will be used to select the calf to be roped, which will be announced to the contestant when the horse enters the arena gate. - C. The show committee will provide at least one herd holder.
 The sole duty of the herd holders is to settle the cattle between runs. - D. The contestant must make a legal catch (both horns, half head or around the neck) of the designated calf and dally up.
-When the calf breaks free from the honda, the Flag Judge will signal the end of the run. - E. Scoring will be on the basis of 0 to 100, with 70 denoting an average performance. - F. Each maneuver will be scored from a plus three to minus three in 1/2 point increments. - 1.
+When the calf breaks free from the honda, the Flag Judge will signal the end of the run. - E. Scoring will be on the basis of 0 to 100, with 70 denoting an average performance. - F. Each maneuver will be scored from a plus +3 to a -3 in $\frac{1}{2}$ point increments. - 1.
 Ability to sort - 2.
 Rating - 3.
 Stopping - 4.
 Ability to rope out of the herd without disturbing other cattle - 5.
-Dallying
+Dallying - G. Penalties - 1.
+Ten (10) point penalty - (1) Roping any portion of the cow other than the head/neck - 2.
+Five (5) point penalty